 Molotov Jukebox, according to Wikipedia, is only an addendum in Natalia Tena’s career.
-Below acting roles in Harry Potter and Game of Thrones, the lead singer’s band gets only a paragraph.
-Although the band is fairly new (and Tena’s screen appearances always enjoyable), I expect that will change soon enough.
+Below acting roles in Harry Potter and Game of Thrones, the band gets only a paragraph.
+Although they are fairly new (and Tena’s screen appearances always enjoyable), I expect that will change soon enough.

-The last tour of the year took the band across the UK to play at small, intimate venues.
+Their final tour this year took the band across the UK to play at small, intimate venues.
 Here in London they appeared at the Oslo Hackney, a swish, polished bar/restaurant.
 Upstairs, the dance floor exactly resembles a student dive: poster-lined walls, inexplicably sticky flooring, exposed piping, and a shallow platform for the stage.

 Molotov Jukebox warmed up the crowd with the brass and bubble-gum Pineapple Girl.
 Smooth and breezy, its the closest they have to a pop single.
 I took this as a cue to dive into the packed crowd with my rum and coke (in a red-cup, of course).